Crazy Daisy Productions: FAQ Page

 What are ISRC codes and do I need them?

 Answer from the usisrc.org web page: The ISRC (International Standard Recording Code) is the international identification system for sound recordings and music video recordings.
-Each ISRC is a unique and permanent identifier for a specific recording, independent of the format on which it appears (CD, audio file, etc) or the rights holders involved.
-Only one ISRC should be issued to a track, and an ISRC can never represent more than one unique recording.
+Each code is a unique and permanent identifier for a specific recording, independent of the format on which it appears (CD, audio file, etc) or the rights holders involved.
+Only one ISRC should be issued to a track, and it can never represent more than one unique recording.
 ISRCs are widely used in digital commerce by download sites and collecting societies.
-An ISRC can also be permanently encoded into a product as its digital fingerprint.
+This code can also be permanently encoded into a product as its digital fingerprint.
 Encoded ISRC provide the means to automatically identify recordings for royalty payments.

 If you plan to have your material distributed digitally (iTunes, Spotify, etc.) then an ISRC code is required.
 For other situations it may not be necessary.

 Many major national disc replication/duplication plants include digital distribution options for you as part of the duplication package, providing you with ISRC codes for the digital versions of your tracks that are submitted for online digital download sales.
 Also, many distribution services provide ISRC codes as part of the digital distribution package.
 Therefore you may not need to obtain ISRC codes prior to mastering.
 However, if you have ISRC codes that you would like added to your master tracks, include them in your mastering order form notes and we will encode them to the files for you so that the information will stay with the tracks.